Last updated

 Permanent Tide Gauges

-The Norwegian Mapping Authority has 24 permanent tide gauges in Norway: 23 are located along the Norwegian coast and one is located in Ny-Ålesund on Svalbard.
+The permanent tide gauges are located along the Norwegian coast in addition to one in Ny-Ålesund on Svalbard.

-If you are interested in downloading data from the Norwegian Mapping Authority’s permanent tide gauges, the figure below provides an overview of the available data.
-The overview shows the year the measurements started (blue) and the years from which data can be downloaded (red).
+If you are interested in downloading data from the Norwegian Mapping Authority's permanent tide gauges, the figure below provides an overview of the available data.

 Share